ASU-KE/UDS-WordPress-Theme/README.md

 #### Local By Flywheel

-- Visit [Local by Flywheel](https://localwp.com/) and click the "Download" button.
+- Visit [Local by Flywheel](https://localwp.com/) and click the `Download` button.
-- Choose your platform and enter some information (only the email field is mandatory), the download should start and you’ll be taken to a start-up screen, where you will select the "Let’s Go!" button.
+- Choose your platform and enter some information (only the email field is mandatory), the download should start and you’ll be taken to a start-up screen, where you will select the `Let’s Go!` button.
 After installation, you’ll be taken to the dashboard.
 - Proceed to create a new local WordPress install or connect to a remote service like [WP Engine](https://wpengine.com/).

 We are currently using WP Engine to manage our WordPress sites and to connect your Local By Flywheel installation to WP Engine you will need a WP Engine account and API key.

 [WP Engine Instructions](https://wpengine.com/support/local/).
-- To connect select the "Connect" icon on the left hand side of your Local dashboard.
+- To connect select the `Connect` icon on the left hand side of your Local dashboard.

 ![Local By FlyWheel Connect Select Example](img/admin/local-by-flywheel-connect.png "Local By FlyWheel Connect Select Example")

-- After you have connected to WP Engine you will see all of the site available to your account listed within the "Connect" area.
+- After you have connected to WP Engine you will see all of the site available to your account listed within the `Connect` area.

 ![Local By FlyWheel Connect Area Example](img/admin/local-by-flywheel-connect-area.png "Local By FlyWheel Connect Area Example")
-- In order to connect to WP Engine you must click the "My HostS" button in the upper right corner of the "Connect" area.
+- In order to connect to WP Engine you must click the `My Hosts` button in the upper right corner of the `Connect` area.

 Then you will see a list of hosting providers to choose from.

-- Select "WP Engine" and sign in.
+- Select `WP Engine` and sign in.

 This will give you access to pull sites locally to work on.

-For new project's select: ASU UDS Quickstart
+For new project's select: `ASU UDS Quickstart`

 `*` After you have pulled the site to to your local machine disconnect it from the host to ensure premature development is not deployed in the background.
-You can do this by clicking the same button used to "Pull To Local".
+You can do this by clicking the same button used to `Pull To Local` to `Disconnect`.

 You are now ready to clone the theme within the projects `wp-content/themes` folder.